TheRobMozza/WinGet/README.md

 Historically SuperAntiSpyware has failed to update/reinstall so after the main update check has occured there is a second attempt to force update/reinstall SuperAntiSpyware.
 Ofcourse since I implemented this SAS double check, everything seems to of resolved itself.
 Maybe I will be removing this double check shortly.

-For whatever reason 'initdebug.nfo' file is created and the batchfile will removed on finish.
+For whatever reason 'initdebug.nfo' file is created and will be removed upon finish.

 Customisation